Today we are joined by Mark Peterson, founder of Ecom Blueprint and a thriving e-commerce…

-Welcome guys to another exciting one on one interview with one of the leading eCommerce expert and dropshipping guru Eric Smith.
+Welcome, guys, to another exciting one-on-one interview with one of the leading eCommerce experts and dropshipping gurus, Eric Smith.

-If this is your first time coming across the name, then let me bring you up to speed, Eric is the founder of one of the best niche research dropshipping tool in the market, niche scraper, find the full review here.
+Let me bring you up to speed if this is your first time coming across the name.
+Eric founded one of the market’s best niche research dropshipping tools, niche Scraper; find the full review here.

-The tool is design to crawl top shopify dropshipping store for analysis of top selling products, potential products, the sales report and product volume.
+The tool is designed to crawl top Shopify dropshipping stores to analyze top-selling products, potential products, sales reports, and product volume.

 So he will tell us more about himself.

-Eric, I am delighted to have you on this blog as part of my interview series, am grateful for this opportunity.
+Eric, I am delighted to have you on this blog as part of my interview series, and I am grateful for this opportunity.

 Eric Smith Of Niche Scraper Shares About Dropshipping